Destinations Italy Milan & Lakes

 €€

-Navigli's serious cocktail bar, on the Naviglio Grande since 2012 and somehow still good while everything around it slid into tourist bait — curated junk-shop chic with chandeliers, old radios, taxidermy, vintage portraits.
-Deep cocktail list (house infusions, serious classics, originals that don't feel forced) and a generous aperitivo spread until 9.
+The cocktail bar the Navigli kept, on the Naviglio Grande since 2011 and still good while everything around it slid into tourist bait: junk-shop chic with chandeliers, old radios, taxidermy, vintage portraits.
+A deep cocktail list (house infusions, exact classics, originals that don't feel forced) and a generous aperitivo spread until 9.
 The newer Porta Romana location is the easier reservation.

 Casual · Lunch · Any Hour